 The Center for Texas Public History facilitates and conducts research in the field of public history, educates students at the graduate and continuing professional levels, and provides opportunities for local, community, and institutional partnerships in public history.

 Established in 2011, the Center for Texas Public History (CTPH) is housed in the Department of History and operates as an integral part of the commitment to public history practice and scholarship in the academic public history program.
-The center offers students the opportunity to explore career possibilities, to develop individual skills that build on classroom knowledge, to field test theories and methodologies, and to gain experience in areas such as planning, budgeting, grant writing, teamwork and contract compliance.
-Dr. P. Lynn Denton serves as the center’s director, and Mr. Dan K. Utley is the chief historian.
+The center offers students the opportunity to explore career possibilities, to develop individual skills that build on classroom knowledge, to field test theories and methodologies, and to gain experience in areas such as planning, budgeting, grant writing, teamwork, resource management, and contract compliance.
+Dr. P. Lynn Denton serves as the center’s director and Mr. Dan K. Utley is the chief historian.